eda-ricercatore/rosario-r/README.md

 [Nason2008]
 	Nason, G. P. *Wavelet Methods in Statistics with R*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2008.

+[Suess2010]
+	Suess, E. A., and Trumbo, B. E. *Introduction to Probability Simulation and Gibbs Sampling with R*.
+Use R!
+Springer Science+Business Media, LCC, New York, NY, 2010.